Skip to main content

 Academic

-The application of the Act to employer-sponsored wellness programs that test for nicotine represents a sophisticated intersection of public health policy, labor law, and disability rights jurisprudence.
+The application of the Americans with Disabilities Act to employer-sponsored wellness programs that test for nicotine represents a sophisticated intersection of public health policy, labor law, and disability rights jurisprudence.
 The central legal question revolves around the interpretation of “voluntariness” under the ADA, particularly in the context of financial incentives that may be perceived as coercive.

-The legal framework for analyzing these programs is rooted in the ADA’s prohibition of non-job-related and inquiries.
+The legal framework for analyzing these programs is rooted in the ADA’s prohibition of non-job-related medical examinations and inquiries.
 However, the ADA provides a safe harbor for voluntary wellness programs.
 The EEOC’s regulations have established that a wellness program is considered voluntary if the financial incentive does not exceed 30 percent of the cost of self-only health coverage.

 This bright-line rule is a departure from a more subjective analysis of voluntariness and provides employers with a clear standard for compliance.
 The distinction between programs that merely ask about tobacco use and those that test for it is critical; the former are not considered to involve a disability-related inquiry, while the latter are.